Installing and Configuring the DMF Controller

 GUI Procedure

-Select Maintenance > Clock from the main menu.
+Select Maintenance > Time from the main menu.

-The clock displays the time on the system used to access the DMF GUI and the Controller, information about the currently configured NTP server, and provides an option for forcing immediate NTP synchronization with the NTP server, which in DMF 8.0.0 and later, runs on the DMF Master Controller.
+The dashboard displays the last updated time on the system, information about the configured NTP server, and provides an option for refreshing the NTP synchronization with the NTP server running on the DMF Master Controller.

 CLI Procedure